How to Save Money Making a Book Character Costume

 - Make a mask of an animal character.

-- Have a look at costumes you already have at home.
+- Have a look at the costumes you already have at home.
 Can you adapt them?

-So to help you out when the time comes for you to create a child or adult costume I have collected some great ideas!
-You will find them after the teaching resources for World Book Day.
+To help you out when the time comes for you to create a child or adult costume I have collected some great ideas.

 World Book Day Books & Resources

 The UNESCO celebration of World Book Day aims to promote a love of books, as well as providing millions of young children their own book.
 It is celebrated in over 100 countries worldwide.
 For more information visit the World Book Day website.